microsoft/clrmd/doc/GettingStarted.md

 Objects on the target process's GC heap are represented by the `ClrObject` struct.  `ClrObject` instances give you wide range of operations to find out information about the object:

 1.  `Address` tells you the address of the object in the target process's address space.
 2.  `IsValid` tells you if the object is valid.
-This will return false if the addresse in the target address space did not point to a valid object.
+This will return false if the address in the target address space did not point to a valid object.
 3.  `IsNull` tells you if the object address was null (also `Address == 0` in this case).
 Note that null objects are considered valid (`IsNull == true` => `IsValid == true`).
 4.  `Type` tells you the type of the object, but note that this field may be null if `IsNull` is true or `IsValid` is false.
 5.  `Read*Field` methods allow you to read the instance fields of the class.
 6.  `IsArray` and `AsArray` gives you the ability to read from array indicies.
-7.  `IsException` and `AsException` let you retrive specific information about exception objects.
+7.  `IsException` and `AsException` let you retrieve specific information about exception objects.
 8. And more.

 If you have the address of an object in the target address space, you can create a `ClrObject` for that address by calling `ClrHeap.GetObject(address)`.